The Shape of the River

 "The Shape of the River" was an American television play broadcast on May 2, 1960, as part of the CBS television series, Playhouse 90.
-It was the 15th episode of the fourth season of Playhouse 90.
+It was the sixteenth episode of the fourth season of Playhouse 90.

 Plot

 The play examines the life of Samuel Clemens (Mark Twain) from 1895, shortly before he departed on a European speaking tour, to 1905.
 During these years, Twain fell deeply into debt, and wife suffered a nervous breakdown and died.
 Daughter Susy became insane and died of spinal meningitis, and daughter Jane had a heart attack and drowned in a bathtub.

 Production

 Fred Coe was the producer.
 Boris Sagal was the director, and Horton Foote wrote the teleplay.
 Foote had studied Twain's works since childhood and conducted extensive research before writing the screenplay.